 - Smartlinks or offer rotators may be forbidden (bad news) or reviewed on a case-by-case basis (good news).

 These regulations are not black and white.
 They cannot be.
 What is ‘soft nudity’ anyway?
 There is always an aspect of interpretation, intended use, and so on.
-If you are not sure if your offer or creative breaks their regulations, you can always ask.
+If you are not sure if your offer or creative breaks their regulations, you can always ask the support team or an account manager.
 It’s always better to talk than get banned and lose your deposit.

 8. The last one